 Shopping for Vintage Postcards

-There always seems to be a little stack of postcards to browse through in most any antique store or show.
+There always seems to be a stack or two of postcards to browse through in most every antique store or show.
 For a dollar or two, you can find a little treasure to take home and add to your stash without going into debt.
-Nowadays, it might take $3-5 apiece to get a little collection started, but that's still a very affordable price point.
+Nowadays, it might take $3-5 apiece to get a modest collection started, but that's still a very affordable price point.

 However, finding Santa or Halloween cards in this way doesn't happen very often, and hardly ever for a dollar or two.
 In antique shops and at shows, collectors can expect to pay $5-100 or more for a Santa postcard when they happen upon them and they rarely find Halloween cards offered for sale beyond online shopping.